paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 ![](enso-article-themes-screenshots/dark.png)
 #### Why?

 - [x] (again) User preference, familiarity!
-Some users prefer a dark theme that doesn't stand out from the rest of the OS GUI, greys feel more gentle than perfect black.
+Some users prefer a dark theme that doesn't stand out from the rest of the OS GUI; greys feel more gentle than perfect black.

 This is the main reason we have both Dark and OLED as separate options.